 Zoe is a single mum to her young son and came to Hopeful Families with the main barriers of mental health and financial issues, and was keen to do some training.

 Zoe was struggling with debts and had rent arrears of which she had no way of clearing.
-A referral was made to Cashwise who looked at her finances and referred onto Step Change.
-They advised a debt relief order was the best way to remove this financial barrier.
+A referral was made to Cash Wise who looked at her finances and referred onto StepChange – they advised a debt relief order was the best way to remove this financial barrier.

-Zoe worked with Cashwise and Step Change and provided all the information needed.
-Hopeful Families paid the final fee to get this moving forward and Zoe’s debts were fully cleared within nine months of starting on Hopeful Families.
+Zoe worked with Cash Wise and StepChange, and provided all the information needed.
+Hopeful Families paid the final fee to move this forward and Zoe’s debts were fully cleared within nine months of starting on Hopeful Families.

 Zoe was attending Slimming World as a way to manage her weight and health.
 This was being paid by her mum and to relieve financial pressure from this, Hopeful Families funded 12 sessions for Zoe to attend.
-This improved her health and helped her with her weight whilst improving her social inclusion as she was attending a group every week.
+This improved her health and helped her with her weight, whilst improving her social inclusion as she was attending a group every week.

 Zoe also wasn’t registered with a dentist.
-The family mentor discussed this with Zoe and looked at strategies to help her overcome her anxiety to attend a check-up.
+The Family Mentor discussed this with Zoe and looked at strategies to help her overcome her anxiety to attend a check-up.
 She managed her anxiety to register with a dentist and attend an appointment.

 Also, Zoe didn’t have a CV and needed one for when she would move on from training and into work.
-Zoe met with the family mentor and a CV was created.
+Zoe met with the Family Mentor and a CV was created.
 She was then further supported by the tutors on her beauty course to update and adapt this to be appropriate for employment in the beauty sector.